outtime1/netify.github.io/SSWK5.md

  ![Collaboration ](/assets/help1.png)
 ### SO5
 This week had challenged me to revise former parts of my portfolio in order for them to reach the standard that was required for this class.
 As such I had edited some parts of my previous portfolios in order to answer in better depth why I am taking such steps.
 This can be seen with my rewritten part in wk 3 where I revised how I explained my 0 star review documentation.
 I have also restarted from week one and began to more throughly explain my actions when attempting to address the Student Outlines for the week
+This week I was rather happy with the effort that I put in with my documentation.
+I believe that I have taken major strides since the start of the class in order to reach a passing standard.
+I can only hope that I can maintain this standard across the whole of my documentation now.